In This Article

 Vitamin B12 and folate also produce S-adenosylmethionine (SAMe), a compound involved in mood regulation and immune function.

-B12 (also known as Cobalamin) protects your nerves and plays a role in the development of red blood cells.
-It's crucial for oxygen transport throughout your body and, if deficient, can lead to heart and lung problems.
-Inadequate levels of vitamin b12 are also linked to cognitive impairment, fatigue, memory loss, shortness of breath, loss of appetite, and impaired vision.
+Cobalamin deficiency is dangerous because it can lead to irreversible damage to the brain and nervous system.
+Inadequate levels of vitamin B12 are also linked to cognitive impairment, fatigue, memory loss, shortness of breath, loss of appetite, and impaired vision.